 Assistant Professor, Chemical and Biological Engineering

-R. Helen Zha obtained her B.S. from MIT in Materials Science & Engineering (2007) and her Ph.D. from Northwestern University (2013), where she worked as an NSF Graduate Research Fellow on self-assembling biomaterials.
-From 2013 - 2016, Helen completed postdoctoral research at Eindhoven University of Technology in the Netherlands, where she developed supramolecular and photoresponsive nanomaterials.
-Currently, Helen is a postdoctoral fellow at UC Berkeley, where she explores bio-derived antimicrobial coatings.
-Aside from academic research, Helen is an enthusiastic educator with experience in developing graduate and undergraduate coursework as well as public outreach programs.
+Dr. Helen Zha obtained her B.Sc.
+(2007) from MIT in Materials Science & Engineering with a focus on polymeric materials.
+She then received her Ph.D.
+(2013) from Northwestern University, where she worked as an NSF Graduate Research Fellow on self-assembling peptide-based materials.
+From 2013 - 2016, Helen pursued postdoctoral research at Eindhoven University of Technology in the Netherlands, where she developed supramolecular materials with highly ordered nanostructure and photoswitchable properties.
+In the fall of 2016, Helen moved to UC Berkeley, where she worked on antimicrobial coatings inspired by mussel adhesive proteins and spider silk.

 Ph.D.
 Northwestern University (2013)